py-bbn

 Moralized graph.

-Multiply two potentials L x R. The resulting product has the dimension of R.
+Multiply two potentials L x R. The resulting product has the axes of R.

 Parameters: